pivotal-cf/docs-build-service/installing.md

    Additional optional properties:
    - `disable_builder_polling` this will prevent the build service from polling builder images for buildpack updates This option requires you to set up a [Builder Webhook](https://github.com/pivotal-cf/docs-build-service/blob/master/webhooks.md).
-   This is a boolean value so it should be used like: `"disable_builder_polling": true`
+   This is a boolean value that defaults to `false`.
    - `ingress_annotations` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step below)
    - `replica_count` this will define the number of build service instances running.
-It defaults to 1.
+It defaults to `1`.
    - `no_gateway` this will install only [kpack](https://github.com/pivotal/kpack), the Build Service CRDs and controllers.
 This allows one to interact with Build Service via `kubectl` ONLY.
+This is a boolean value that defaults to `false`.
    (see the "Optional: KPACK only Install" step below)

     ##### Optional: Setting custom Ingress controller annotations